Is Government A/R Financing Available for Small Businesses?

 What is Government Factoring Financing?

-Contract factoring is a form of commercial financing used by businesses to access working capital by selling their open invoices or receivables.
+Contract factoring is a form of commercial financing businesses use to access working capital by selling their open invoices or receivables.
 Government Invoice Factoring Financing removes cash flow gaps by helping contractors sell their invoices for immediate funding.

 Factoring is a great business financing vehicle for government contractors with no debt on your balance sheet.
 Even better, the approval of factor financing relies on the creditworthiness of the payable customer for your A/Rs.
-Your business customer is also called the account debtor.
-The account debtor’s credit and payment history qualify your business for factoring, not your business or personal credit scores.
+In fact, your business customer is also called the account debtor.
+Thus, the account debtor’s credit and payment history qualify your business for factoring, not your business or personal credit scores.

 To learn more, visit our “Government Factoring Guide.”